sugarlabs/sugar-docs/contributing.md

 In short, you will:

 * file an issue about what you plan to change;
-* do your changes in a new branch;
+* commit your changes in a new branch;
 * push your branch and submit a pull-request for it;
 * go through the review process until your pull-request is merged; and
 * close your issue.